berndtjohannsen/gameDragDrop/README.md

 # Match the Relatives Game

 ## Description
-This is a simple game where players match names to pictures of relatives.
+This is a simple game where players match texts to pictures.
 The game is built using Phaser 3 and HTML/CSS.

 ## How to Run
 You can run the game in two ways: